KindOPSTAR/VRMN-bD/README.md

 ## Citation

-Please cite the paper in your publications if our data, models ,and/or paper help your research.
+Please cite the following paper in your publications if our data, models ,and/or paper help your research.

 ## License